alsash110/comm-2216-obs/docs/users/users.md

     You should see the a list of contents that are normally accessible only by the root user if you correctly assigned the new user to the sudo group.

     ![Screen shot of root directory](https://github.com/dl90/linux-basics/blob/gh-pages/docs/images/users/sudo-ss.png?raw=true "Root directory contents")

+### Conclusion

+Creating and modifying users is made extremely convenient through the use of the terminal and a few commands.

+You have successfully created a new user and assigned sudo privileges to that user by reaching the end of this instruction set.

+You may find use for creating multiple new user account son your system for testing purposes or to have a clean slate to create or modify files in that account.